rQC2Qm7p7U/encar-actor/README.md

 ## Apify Usage
 - Deploy as an Apify actor; provide `vehicleId` or `vehicleIds` in `INPUT.json`.
+- Optional `maxConcurrency` keeps parallel HTTP fetches within 1–10 (default 3) to avoid overloading Encar or exhausting Apify resources.
-- Actor pushes results to the default dataset and stores `OUTPUT`.
+- Actor pushes results to the default dataset and stores `OUTPUT` with counts + items (single runs keep the legacy single-item shape).
 - GitHub Actions (`.github/workflows/apify-deploy.yml`) can push on `main/master` when secrets (`APIFY_TOKEN`, `APIFY_ACTOR_ID`) are set.

 ## Notes